doubledherin/gatsby-p5-starter/README.md

 Heroku will automatically detect and run the build script from your package.json

 That should be all you need, but more information on deploying to Heroku can be found [here](https://www.gatsbyjs.org/docs/deploying-to-heroku/.)

+### Landing Page
+TO DO

+### Gallery Page
+The images in the Gallery are automatically optimized for fluid responsive rendering using the `gatsby-image`, `gatsby-plugin-sharp`, and `gatsby-transformer-sharp`.
+They are dynamically rendered via GraphQL queries enabled by the `gatsby-source-filesystem` plugin.

+Any image in `src/images/gallery` will appear on the Gallery page, and the text for the image is based on the filename.
+So if you want the text for your image to be "P5 Is Awesome", the filename of the image needs to be `p5-is-awesome.<file extension>`.

+Clicking on any image in the gallery will redirect you to a page with a full-screen representation of the gallery item.
+The pages for each gallery item are generated dynamically in the gatsby-node.js config file.
+For more information on how this works, see the [Gatsby tutorial of programatically creating pages](https://www.gatsbyjs.org/tutorial/part-seven/).

 ## 🎓 Learning Gatsby